algorandfoundation/algokit-cli/docs/features/compile.md

 #### Prerequisites

-Node.js and npm are required for the TypeScript compiler.
+PuyaTs requires Node 22+ and NPM 10+, so please ensure your versions satisfy this requirement.

 The command will attempt to find a correctly installed PuyaTs compiler in the following order:

 1. First, it checks if a matching version is installed at the project level (using `npm ls`).
 2. Next, it checks if a matching version is installed globally (using `npm --global ls`).